reTHINK-project/specs/messaging-framework/readme.md

 ## Decentralized Messaging Framework overview

-This document gives an overview on a Decentraized Messaging Framework technical solution that is used by the higher level [Data Synchronisation Reporter - Observer communication mechanism](p2p-data-sync.md).
+This document gives an overview on a Decentralized Messaging Framework technical solution that is used by the higher level [Data Synchronisation Reporter - Observer communication mechanism](p2p-data-sync.md).

 The Decentraized Messaging Framework is designed on top of a Resource Oriented Messaging model that supports publish/subscribe as well as request/response messaging patterns.
 Messages are used to perform CRUD operations on resources handled by communication endpoints, for example to create or update a WebRTC connection.
 In addition, Subscribe operations on resources are also supported in order to be notified on any change performed to such resource.
 The current reference implementation uses JSON for the message format.
 Each message has a fixed set of header fields and a variable message body.
 These are the common header fields that are required to route Messages: